Kotlin/KEEP/proposals/stdlib/locale-agnostic-string-conversions.md

 public expect fun String.lowercase(): String

 /**
- * Returns a copy of this string having its first letter titlecased using the rules of the default locale,
- * or the original string if it's empty or already starts with a title case letter.
- */
-@Deprecated("Please use locale-insensitive alternative `capitalizeFirst()`", ReplaceWith("capitalizeFirst()"))
-public expect fun String.capitalize(): String

-/**
  * Returns a copy of this string having its first letter titlecased using Unicode mapping rules of the invariant locale,
  * or the original string if it's empty or already starts with a title case letter.
  */
 public expect fun String.capitalizeFirst(): String

-/**
- * Returns a copy of this string having its first letter lowercased using the rules of the default locale,
- * or the original string if it's empty or already starts with a lower case letter.
- */
-@Deprecated("Please use locale-insensitive alternative `decapitalizeFirst()`", ReplaceWith("decapitalizeFirst()"))
-public expect fun String.decapitalize(): String

 /**
  * Returns a copy of this string having its first letter lowercased using Unicode mapping rules of the invariant locale,